 Although most activities are on the east side of the park, there are very limited lodging options.
 It’s worth doing a little extra driving each day to stay on the west side.

-Glacier Park Admission: A 7-day fee is $35 per car.
+A 7-day fee is $35 per car.
+You can purchase passes at the visitor’s center or at each park entrance.
 For a full list of fee options, visit the Glacier National Park webpage here.

 But, that’s also the park’s busiest time of year.
 If you want to avoid the crowds, consider early June or late September.
 Just know that the main road will probably still be closed, and most of the trails still snow-covered.